Khufu: Statues

 The only three-dimensional depiction of Khufu that has survived time nearly completely is a small and well restored ivory figurine known as the Khufu Statuette.
 It shows the king with the Red Crown of Lower Egypt.
-The king is seated on a throne with a short backrest, at the left side of his knees the Horus-name Medjedu is preserved, and, at the right side, a fragment of the lower part of the cartouche name Khnum-Khuf is visible.
+The king is seated on a throne with a short backrest, at the left side of his knees the Horus-name Medjedu is preserved, and, at the right side, a fragment of the lower part of the cartouche name Khnum-Khufu is visible.
 Khufu holds a flail in his left hand and his right hand rests together with his lower arm on his right upper leg.
 The artifact was found in 1903 by Flinders Petrie at Kom el-Sultan near Abydos.
 The figurine was found headless; according to Petrie, it was caused by an accident while digging.
 When Petrie recognized the importance of the find, he stopped all other work and offered a reward to any workman who could find the head.
 Three weeks later the head was found after intense sifting in a deeper level of the room rubble.

 Today the little statue is restored and on display in the Egyptian Museum of Cairo in room 32 under its inventory number JE 36143.
 Most Egyptologists believe the statuette is contemporary, but some scholars, such as Zahi Hawass, think that it was an artistic reproduction of the 26th dynasty.
 He argues that no building that clearly dates to the Fourth Dynasty was ever excavated at Kom el-Sultan or Abydos.
 Furthermore, he points out that the face of Khufu is unusually squat and chubby and shows no emotional expression.
 Hawass compared the facial stylistics with statues of contemporary kings, such as Sneferu, Khaefra and Menkaura.
 The faces of these three kings are of even beauty, slender and with a kindly expression—the clear result of idealistic motivations; they are not based on reality.
 The appearance of Khufu on the ivory statue instead looks like the artist did not care very much about professionalism or diligence.

 He believes Khufu himself would never have allowed the display of such a comparatively sloppy work.
 And finally, Hawass also argues that the sort of throne the figurine sits on does not match the artistic styles of any Old Kingdom artifact.
 Old Kingdom thrones had a backrest that reached up to the neck of the king.
 But the ultimate proof that convinces Hawass about the statue being a reproduction of much later time is the Nehenekh flail in Khufu's left hand.
 Depictions of a king with such a flail as a ceremonial insignia appear no earlier than the Middle Kingdom.
 Zahi Hawass therefore concludes that the figurine was possibly made as an amulet or lucky charm to sell to pious citizens.

 Deitrich Wildung has examined the representation of Nubian features in Egyptian iconography since the predynastic era and has argued that Khufu had these specific, Nubian features and this was represented in his statues.